akyunus/PdoPager/README.md

 A php class for paginating sql select statement results with counting total found rows.

 ## Usage
-Simplest implementation example with none additional option.
+Here is a simplest implementation example with none additional option.
 Use your defined pdo object to construct PDOPager class.
 Assuming $pdo variable is defined and PDOPager.php is included.

     // $pdo = new PDO("...");